 We often wonder about what can make us happier, or “What is the purpose of it all?”
-Some of us have gone through some pretty painful experiences.
-I would even venture to say, we all have.
-We can probably all say we have had joyful experiences (I hope so).
-Sometimes, I have been so bummed out, I wonder, what is the point of being a human?
+A lot of us (I’ll speak for myself) have gone through some pretty painful experiences.
+Also very joyful ones.
+Sometimes we wonder, “What’s the whole point of this being human thing?”
+It’s being in service.

 Too busy to read?
 Watch the video or listen to the podcast instead!

 Most Buddhists, and most people on a spiritual path believe, and I certainly believe that as human beings, one of the things we’re meant to do is we’re meant to be in service.
 We’re meant to be in service to each other.
 We’re meant to create.
 We’re meant to do something or create or make the world a better place.
 Make other people’s lives better, you name it.